HiravPansuriya/Bolgify_MERN/README.md

 # 📝 Blogify

 **Blogify** is a secure, full-stack blogging platform built with the MERN stack — MongoDB, Express, React, and Node.js.
-It allows users to sign up with email OTP verification, securely authenticate with JWT, create and manage blog posts, like & comment on content, and view public or private profiles — all within a beautifully styled, dark-themed user interface.
+It allows users to **sign up with email OTP verification**, securely authenticate with JWT, create and manage blog posts, like & comment on content, and view public or private profiles — all in a beautifully styled, dark-themed interface.

 ---